 - To set the time yourself, select the Manually set option and change the value in the Date and Time fields.
-Use the format indicated below the entry field. - Click Save to apply and save the changes. - Set the security blade hostname, or system name (1 32 characters long). - The first character must be a letter. - Other characters can be letters, numbers, dashes, or periods. - The name cannot end with a period.
+Use the format indicated below the entry field. - Click Save to apply and save the changes. - Set the appliance hostname, or system name (1 60 characters long). - The first character must be a letter. - Other characters can be letters, numbers, dashes, or periods.

+• The name cannot end with a period.

+If this is a Web Security Gateway appliance and Content Gateway will be configured to perform Integrated Windows Authentication (IWA), the hostname cannot exceed 11 characters, excluding the domain name.

+In addition, hostname should not be changed after the domain is joined.
+If it is changed, IWA will immediately stop working and will not work again until the domain is unjoined and then re-joined with the new hostname.

-- If you plan to use Integrated Windows Authentication, the hostname cannot exceed 11 characters (excluding the domain name).
-For more information, see the section titled Integrated Windows Authentication in the Content Gateway Manager Help. - Create or edit a unique appliance description to help you identify and manage the system.
+For more information, see the section titled Integrated Windows Authentication in Content Gateway Manager Help.

+• Create or edit a unique appliance description to help you identify and manage the system.